-This publication is printed on 100% recycled paper and uses plant-based ink.
+This publication is printed on 100% recycled paper and uses plant-based ink ii ANNUAL REPORT - 2020/2021

 Acknowledgement of Country

 Whitehorse Manningham Libraries acknowledges the Wurundjeri Woi Wurrung people of the Kulin Nation as the traditional owners of the land.
 We pay our respects to their Elders past, present and emerging.